 If you haven't given blood before (or haven't given for a while), you can sign up online or over the phone.

 We'll put your name, address and date of birth on the blood donor database, and send you a welcome pack.

 If you live in a city with a donor centre, we'll invite you to give blood soon after.
-You must leave twelve weeks in between donations, so after that, we'll get in touch when you can give blood again.
+You must leave twelve weeks between donations, so after that, we'll get in touch when you can give blood again.

 If you give blood in your community, we'll invite you to your next local blood donor session.
 After that we'll get in touch when we're in your area.

 As part of our invite, we send a donor health check form, which goes through your medical, lifestyle and travel history.
 Fill it in and bring it with you - it'll save time when you arrive.
 However, if you lose it or it gets damaged, that's fine - just come along anyway.

-On the day, check you're feeling fit and well, and have had plenty to eat and drink beforehand.
+On the day, check you're feeling fit and well, rested.
+Give yourself plenty of time to avoid rushing.

 If you have any questions about your health, travel or lifestyle (or you need to cancel or rearrange your appointment), give the Donor Advice Team a quick ring on 0345 90 90 999

 Whether it’s your first time or your fortieth, you’ll get a warm welcome.